GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/POSTINSTALL.md

 The extension gives you a choice of what provider to use for the available models:

-- Google AI: For more details on this Gemini API, see the [Gemini homepage](https://ai.google.dev/docs).
+- Google AI: For more details on this Gemini API, see the [Google AI documentation](https://ai.google.dev/docs).

 - Vertex AI: For more details on the Vertex AI Gemini API, see the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/gemini).

 ## About the models

-The extension gives you a choice of 3 models:
+The extension gives you a choice of 2 models:

 - Gemini Pro
 - Gemini Pro Vision

 #### Multimodal Prompts

 If you have selected to use the Gemini Pro Vision model, any document handled by the extension must contain an image field.
-The image field must be a string, and can either be the Cloud Storage URL of an object (e.g `gs://my-bucket.appspot.com/filename.png`).
+The image field must be the Cloud Storage URL of an object (e.g `gs://my-bucket.appspot.com/filename.png`).
 This image will then be provided as part of the prompt to Gemini Pro Vision.

 The Gemini Pro Vision API has a limit on image sizes.
 For Google AI this limit is currently 1MB, and for Vertex AI this limit is 4MB.
-This extension will compress and resize images that fall above this limit.
+This extension will attempt to compress and resize images that fall above this limit.

 ## Handling errors